jackap/kube-inspector/notes.md

 - if docker context is sent to container, then a pod can access all the containers
 - If you build a container as root, then you cannot run it as a non-root container
+- without calico it is even possible to connect to: `10.1.0.4:8080/debug/authorizationz`

+## Jul 03
+Refactor the codebase and move around stuff.
+Fix deployments of the docker image and make running the tests easier
+######TODO: Update documentation to include the download of calico